ioalex/.dotfiles/README.md

 # Saucy Dotfiles

-This is a repository for my personal dotfiles, aka the source-iest (sorry) dotfiles in town.
+This is a repository for my personal dotfiles, aka the source-iest dotfiles in town (sorry).
 You've been warned, there's a whole lotta' sourcing in this repo!

 I created this repo to make it easier for myself to setup a fresh new MacOS computer in the event I win the lottery.